 Significant vulnerabilities that could allow cyber attackers to compromise data have been found in common processors in almost all modern devices.
-What are “Meltdown” and “Spectre”?
-The vulnerabilities, known as “Meltdown” and “Spectre”, are two related so-called “side-channel” attacks that … Continue reading

 The GDPR introduces a new mandatory requirement for all controllers to notify the appropriate data protection authority of a “personal data breach” likely to result in a risk to people’s rights and freedoms, for example following a cyber-attack.
 This will include providing the regulator with a significant amount of information about the breach and marks a change from the present regime where notification to the ICO is not mandatory (although the ICO does already encourage notification for “serious breaches”).

 The National Audit Office (“NAO”) has published a report (the “Report”) which investigates the National Health Service’s (“NHS”) response to the global ransomware cyber-attack known as WannaCry and the impact of the attack on the health services.
 Continue reading

 The CJEU has ruled that the operator of a website may have a legitimate interest in storing certain personal data relating to visitors to that website in order to protect itself against cyber attacks.